Syllabus and Course Requirements

 Grading Procedures for Final Averages:

-First Semester: Nine-weeks grades are 20% each and the First Semester Exam is 10%.
+First Semester: Nine weeks grades are 40% each and the first

-Second Semester: Nine-weeks grades are 15% each, the End of Course Test is 12.5% and
+Second Semester: Nine-weeks grades are 40% each, and the second

 V. Technology Based Relative Material